 But remember that the keywords of market leaders will not necessarily be exhaustive.
 For two reasons:

-- There are always valuable keywords that Ahrefs, Semrush, Similarweb services do not see.
+- There are always valuable keywords that Ahrefs, Semrush, Similarweb services do not show.

 - There are always valuable keywords by which your competitors are not ranked.